javisar/ONI-Modloader/README.md

 Examples
 --------
+* AlternateOrdersMod: Now, the Fabricators and Refineries will alternate between infinity orders.
 * InsulatedDoorsMod: Doors can be constructed using any buildable element (ie: Abyssalite).
 Also it adds a new element Insulated Pressure Door.
 * FastModeMod: Duplicants will build an dig very fast.
 * SensorsMod: It modifies some ranges y automation sensors (taken from Onion patcher).